Preheat the oven to 350˚F (176˚C) and line a rimmed baking pan with parchment paper.

-In a small pan, toast (stir or shake the pan frequently to avoid scorching) the 1 tbsp chili powder, 1 1/2 tsp cumin, and 1/2 tsp chipotle chili powder on medium-high heat until they release their oils and become fragrant, approximately 2 minutes.
+In a small pan, toast (stir or shake the pan frequently to avoid scorching) the 1 tablespoon chili powder, 1 ½ teaspoon cumin, and ½ teaspoon chipotle chili powder on medium-high heat until they release their oils and become fragrant, approximately 2 minutes.
 Remove from heat.

-Grind the 1 1/2 cups oats in a food processor.
+Grind the 1 ½ cups oats in a food processor.
 Use rolled oats only, not steel cut or instant.
 Make sure they’re certified gluten-free if you are avoiding gluten.
-Add 1 ½ cups (255 g) of the beans, the 3 tbsp of bean juice, and the toasted spices to the food processor and grind until it forms a solid sticky ball.
+Add 1 ½ cups (255 g) of the beans, the 3 tablespoon of bean juice, and the toasted spices to the food processor and grind until it forms a solid sticky ball.
 Approximately 1 minute.

 Scrape the bean mixture into a large bowl and add the remaining 1 cup (85 g) of solid beans and the corn and peppers (make sure they’re cool to the touch) and stir to combine.
 I use my hands to really get in there and make sure that the mixture is completely combined.